BairuiZhang/BairuiZhang.github.io/_pages/about.md

 Hi!
 Welcome to Bairui (Barry) Zhang's homepage.
 I am a senior in Computer Science at **Northeastern University**, where I rank in the **top 3 (2.6%)** of my major with a GPA of **92.2**.
 Currently, I serve as a Research Assistant at **The Chinese University of Hong Kong, Shenzhen**, affiliated with the [CUHKSZ NLP Group](https://freedomintelligence.github.io/) under the supervision of [Prof. Benyou Wang](https://wabyking.github.io/old.html).
 Previously, I participated in a Research Camp led by **MIT** Professor [Manolis Kellis](https://web.mit.edu/manoli/), where I earned an **A** (98) and ranked **1st** in my team.

-My research interests include Multimodal Large Language Models (MLLMs), AI for Healthcare, Fintech, Artificial General Intelligence (AGI), and Human-Computer Interaction and actively seeking **MPhil/Ph.D.** positions and am open to self-funded MPhil opportunities in 2025 Fall.
+My research interests include Multimodal Large Language Models (MLLMs), AI Agent, AI for Healthcare, Fintech, Artificial General Intelligence (AGI), and Human-Computer Interaction and actively seeking **MPhil/Ph.D.** positions and am open to self-funded MPhil opportunities in 2025 Fall.

 You can contact me through: Barryzbr12[AT]gmail.com and Barryzhang[AT]stumail.neu.edu.cn